Beddit sleep tracking company has launched a customer Beta program to test out new software features.

 Many are hoping sleep tracking will be added to the Apple Watch 5 in September.
 This, however, is unlikely unless Apple significantly improves on battery life.
 In the mean time Apple fans will need to continue using third-party apps to measure sleep and stand-alone devices such as the Beddit Sleep monitor.

 To participate in the Beta you must live in the US, be over 22 years of age, and have a Beddit Sleep Monitor model 3.5.
-You can register to enrol on this link.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!